Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

-Tjokorda Ngurah Wim Sukawati rested in a five-meter tall sarcophagus in the shape of a bull that after many ceremonious activities was set on fire.
-Despite the heavy rain that set in just on time to soak the spectators through and through.
+Tjokorda Ngurah Wim Sukawati rested in a five-meter-tall sarcophagus in the shape of a bull that after many ceremonious activities were set on fire.
+Despite the heavy rain that set in just in time to soak the spectators through and through.

 At some point, the local fire brigade had moved in to keep the fire at bay.
 Sadly, at some given moment, the hose unfastened from the tank so that the water splashed uncontrolled major parts of the crowds instead of the raging flames on the small wooden stage.